 What was your very first experience of motor racing?

 I have been interested in cars and motorsports since I was a little kid.
-I’ve watched almost every Formula 1 race that I could get on satellite TV back in Bosnia and I remember going with friends to the nearby race track “Zaluzani” to watch touring cars race in the national circuit championship.
+I’ve watched almost every Formula 1 race that I could get on satellite TV back in Bosnia and I remember going with friends to the nearby race track “Zaluzani” to watch a touring cars race in the national circuit championship.
 My first experience came when I was about 10 years old and it was, of course, karting.
-After that I decided to just go for it.
-I got my first proper racing license when I was 18 and started to compete in National Rally Championship.
+After that, I decided to just go for it.
+I got my first proper racing license when I was 18 and started to compete in the National Rally Championship.

 How did you finance your early years?

 I’ve built my first racing car with my own hands and the help of my friends.
 We took the Renault Clio and converted it to a proper racing car… well, almost proper.
 I signed a 150 EUR sponsorship deal before my first official race.
 That money could only get me 4 very-used tires at that time.
 With the help from my family, friends and my own internship funds I earned in Renault Bosnia, and those few bucks from a sponsor I managed to race throughout the rally championship and I won my first championship title.
-I will never forget the time I was sleeping in tents, cars, other people’s houses as races were far away from my home city and budget was, let’s say, tight.
+I will never forget the time I was sleeping in tents, cars, other people’s houses as races were far away from my home city and the budget was, let’s say, tight.
 Those days taught me a lot.

-Well, it depends how you look at a sponsorship.
+Well, it depends on how you look at sponsorship.
 It is hard, almost impossible, to get money from other people, so basically you can just race for it.
 If you separate sponsorship from donation, you can count on success.
 You need to be aware that you are a product, a marketing tool, a business tool and then you simply need to deliver, to prove it on and off the race track that you are worthy of the attention and funds.
 All drivers must be aware that successful motorsport businesses need the “golden triangle” (sponsors-audience-media) to work.
 Be aware of those points, keep networking, talk with people, help others, understand their needs and if you find yourself able to bring more to it, do it.

 How do you deal with the competition on the track?